 1999 replacement of forefeet with CM 662 replicas

 The forefeet of the original mount were sculpted from those of a camarasaurid specimen AMNH 965, the forefeet of Diplodocus being unknown at the time.
 They were reconstructed in a semi-plantigrade posture now known to be inaccurate, and reconstructed with unguals on each of the first three digits (Figure 14A–B, Figure 17A), although it was already known at the time of mounting that sauropod forefeet had claws on only the first digit (Osborn 1904:181).
-Only nearly a century later, in the second quarter of 1999, were these errors remedied, when Norman Wuerthele and one of us (Henrici) made casts of the forefeet of CM 662 (Carnegie Institute 1999:2), which were installed on the mount shortly thereafter (Figure 17C).
+Nearly a century later, in the second quarter of 1999, these errors were finally remedied, when Norman Wuerthele and one of us (Henrici) made casts of the forefeet of CM 662 (Carnegie Institute 1999:2), which were installed on the mount shortly thereafter (Figure 17C).
 Although CM 662 was originally a Carnegie Museum specimen, by this point it was at the Houston Museum of Natural Science.

 2007–2008 refurbishment of the dinosaur exhibition